 - Make time to see a film that you don’t think you will enjoy.

 The chairs that you sit in affect your behavior, which in turn affects how you think.
-In a study by Joshua Ackerman, an assistant professor of marketing at the MIT Sloan School of Management, volunteers sat on either hard chairs or soft-cushioned chairs while paired with strangers to role-play the negotiation of selling a new car.
+In the final experiment of a six-part study by Joshua Ackerman, a psychology professor at the University of Michigan, volunteers were given either hard chairs or soft-cushioned chairs to sit on.
+At the same time, they were paired with strangers to role-play the negotiation of selling a new car.
 Those in the hard chairs sat rigidly, while those sitting in the soft chairs felt comfortable—and sure enough, their behavior was significantly different.
 Those in the hard chairs were more inflexible in their negotiations and demanded a higher price for the car.

 Hard furniture creates hard behavior, which underlines the importance of having soft furnishings in your home and office (except for when you need to be the bad cop).

-From an early age, we associate the feeling of warmth with safety and security (think hugs and open fires), and coldness with unfriendliness (think “getting the cold shoulder” and “icy stare”).
+From an early age, we associate the feeling of warmth with safety and security (think hugs and open fires), and coldness with unfriendliness (think getting the cold shoulder and “icy stare”).
 The “as if” principle predicts that warming people up should make them feel far more friendly.
-Research conducted by University of Colorado psychologist Lawrence Williams suggests that this is indeed the case.
+Experiment one of a two-part study conducted by University of Colorado psychologist Lawrence Williams suggests that this is indeed the case.
 Williams handed volunteers either a hot cup of coffee or a cold drink, asked them to read a short description of a stranger, and then asked them to rate the stranger’s personality.
 The volunteers who had been warmed up by the coffee thought that the stranger seemed much friendlier than those who had been clutching iced drinks.

 If you are trying to befriend someone, skip the frozen cocktails in an air-conditioned bar and instead opt for a steaming mug of tea in front of a roaring fire.

 Want to get a group to bond together quickly and believe in a single cause?
 Get them to act in unison.
-Assistant professor Scott Wiltermuth from the University of Southern California gathered groups of three volunteers.
+Scott Wiltermuth, an associate professor at the University of Southern California, gathered groups of three volunteers.
 Some of the groups were asked to walk around the university campus normally, while others were formed into a small army and asked to march around the same route in step.
-In another part of the study, groups were asked to listen to a national anthem, and others were asked to sing along and move in time to the music.
-The people in each of the groups were then asked to play a board game in which they could choose to help or hinder one another.
-Those who had been walking in sync and singing in unison quickly bonded, and they were significantly more likely to help one another during the game.
+In another part of the study, one group was asked to simply listen to a national anthem, a second group to sing in time to the music, a third to sing and move in time to the music, and a fourth to sing and move—but asynchronously.
+In the final experiment, participants repeated the music experiment before playing a game in which tokens could be contributed.
+Those who had been in synchronous teams quickly bonded, and they were significantly more likely to donate more tokens and help one another during the game.

 People who have bonded together often act in unison.
 Similarly, acting in unison helps people bond together.

-A study done at Columbia University discovered that when people are put into “power poses,” they feel more confident, have higher levels of testosterone (a chemical associated with dominance) and lower levels of cortisol (a chemical associated with stress).
+A study done at Columbia University discovered that when people are put into “power poses,” they experience “elevations in testosterone, decreases in cortisol, and increased feelings of power and tolerance for risk.”

 So if you are sitting down, lean back, look up and interlock your fingers behind your head.
 If you are standing up, then place your feet flat on the floor and push your shoulders back and your chest forward.

-Editor’s note: This post was originally published in April 2015 and has been updated for freshness, accuracy and comprehensiveness.
+This article was published in April 2015 and has been updated.
+Photo by Shutterstock.